Best RV Parks in Deadwood, South Dakota: 2025 Guide

 3. Horse Creek Resort

-Horse Creek is an RV resort in Rapid City and the prime destination if you’re looking for something more near Deadwood.
+Horse Creek is an RV resort in Rapid City and the perfect place if you’re looking for something more near Deadwood that is fit for a family vacation.

-The park offers jaw-dropping scenic views, clean facilities, beautiful grounds, and close proximity to Mount Rushmore.
+The park offers jaw-dropping scenic views, clean facilities, beautiful grounds, spacious RV sites, and close proximity to Mount Rushmore.
+It also has a shower house,

 The park is surrounded by not one but two lakes as well as National Forest for tons of outdoor fun from fishing to hiking.